ruthenian8/dff-db-connector/docs/source/index.rst

 ..
-DF DB Connector documentation master file, created by sphinx-quickstart on 11 03 2022.
+Dialog Flow DB Connector documentation master file, created by sphinx-quickstart on 11 03 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.